That Championship Season (1982 film)

-That Championship Season is a 1982 American sports drama film based on the play of the same name.
-It stars Robert Mitchum, Martin Sheen, Bruce Dern, Stacy Keach and Paul Sorvino, who had also appeared in the play and was the only cast member who appeared in the play.
+That Championship Season is a 1982 American sports drama film based on the 1972 play of the same name.
+It stars Robert Mitchum, Martin Sheen, Bruce Dern, Stacy Keach and Paul Sorvino, the only cast member to have previously appeared in the play.

 Plot

 It has been 25 years since the 1957 Fillmore High School basketball team won the Pennsylvania state championship.
 The coach and four of the victors regularly gather to relive the glory of their shining moment.

 As teenage teammates they could read each other's moves on the court without fail.
 As middle-aged men, each is facing his own different mid-life crisis.
 With a former coach that still addresses problems as if his boys are having a bad game, the friends' longtime loyalty to one another begins to unravel.

 George Sitkowski is mayor of Scranton and engaged in a fierce campaign for re-election.
 James Daley is an overwrought and underpaid school principal while his brother, Tom, has become a drifter with a serious drinking problem.
 Phil Romano is the wealthiest among them.
 He often bends the law and even betrays a friend to indulge his own needs, but George badly needs his support.

 The intended celebratory nature of this reunion is quickly dissipated.
 Various contentions arise among the four old teammates, who quickly turn on one another.
 The coach's bigotry—then and now—and his selfish disregard for fair play are brought again to the surface.
 The absence of the team's star player, who hates the coach, serves to further spotlight the futility and hollowness of this gathering.